stashapp/CommunityScripts/plugins/movieFromScene/README.md

 ### I got a problem with xxx...
 This is only version 1.0.
 So please raise an issue and let me know.
 I am not a Linux or Docker guy, so please don't expect me to solve problems related to that.
 In fact, this is my first time to build a Python GUI program.
+Please be understanding.